Summary

 For the United States and Canada you set the sales tax rate at a state or provincial level.
 See the screenshot example for entering provincial rates for Canada.

+In this context, the European Union is a single region.
 For EU member states, you need to enter the local VAT rate for each country.

 See: